How to use Goldmine

 Shortlisted: write proposal

 Jobs you decided are worth proposal effort.
-Write carefully on Upwork, then mark submitted in Goldmine.
+Save your angle or follow-up check, write carefully on Upwork, then mark submitted in Goldmine.

 Submitted: wait for signal

-Jobs where you already submitted.
-Track them without repeatedly re-reading or over-checking.
+Jobs you marked after submitting on Upwork.
+Keep them visible without repeatedly re-reading or over-checking.

 Cleared from focus